-- 16.1 On appointment an employee shall be entitled to 10 working days sick leave per annum.
-On completion of each subsequent 12 months, they shall be entitled to a further 10 working days, with a maximum entitlement of 260 working days (pro rata for part time staff). - 16.1.1 Sick leave entitlement for employees at MidCentral DHB as provided in the previous collective agreement and detailed in schedule two shall continue to apply. - 16.2 The production of a medical certificate after 3 days absence may be required. - Discretionary powers of the employers to grant leave in excess of the above prescribed limits. - 16.3.1 Where an employee is incapacitated by sickness or injury arising out of and in the course of employment, full salary may be paid at the discretion of the employer. - 16.3.2 Where an employee has used their full entitlement to sick leave they may be granted up to an additional 10 days for circumstances where they are sick or a dependent is sick.
-The employer may require a medical certificate to support any application for these discretionary days. - 16.3.3 Each case should be considered on its merits and approval should not be unreasonably withheld. - 16.4 Where an employee is suffering from a minor illness or communicable disease which could have a detrimental effect on the patients in the employees care the employer may at its discretion: - 16.4.1 Place the employee on suitable alternative duties; or - 16.4.2 Direct the employee to take leave on payment at base rates (T1 only) for not more than 8 days in any one year, in addition to the normal entitlement to sick leave.
+- In accordance with the Holidays Act 2003 (as amended) on appointment an employee shall be entitled to 10 working days for sick or domestic purposes during the first twelve months of employment, and an additional ten days working days for each subsequent twelve-month period with a maximum entitlement of 260 working days (pro rata for part time staff).
+The employee shall be paid for minimum statutory sick leave entitlements as prescribed in the Holidays Act 2003.
+Additional contractual or discretionary sick leave that is taken or approved shall be paid at the normal rate of pay (T1 rate only). - 16.1.1 Sick leave entitlement for employees at MidCentral District as provided in the previous collective agreement and detailed in schedule two shall continue to apply. - 16.1.2 Capital and Coast District's wellness policy (detailed in schedule two) will continue to apply to employees employed in this district. - 16.2 The production of a medical certificate after 3 days absence may be required. - 16.3 Discretionary powers of the employers to grant leave in excess of the above prescribed limits. - 16.3.1 Where an employee is incapacitated by sickness or injury arising out of and in the course of employment, full salary may be paid at the discretion of the employer. - 16.3.2 In the event an employee has no entitlement left, they are entitled to apply for up to ten (10) days discretionary leave per annum.
+The employer recognises that discretionary sick and domestic leave is to ensure the provision of reasonable support to staff having to be absent from work where their entitlement is exhausted.
+The first five (5) days of discretionary leave shall be approved on the same basis as leave under clause 16.1. - 16.3.3 In considering the next five (5) days discretionary leave the employer shall take into account the following: - The employee's length of service - The employee's attendance record - The consequences of not providing the leave - Any unusual and/or extenuating circumstances

+Requests should be considered at the closest possible level of delegation to the employee in the quickest time possible.
+Reasons for a refusal shall, when requested by the employee, be given in writing and before refusing a request, the decision maker is expected to seek appropriate guidance.
+Leave granted under this provision may be debited as an advance on the next years' entitlement up to a maximum of 5 days in consultation with the employee.

+- 16.3.4 At the employer's discretion an employee may be granted further anticipated sick or domestic leave.
+Any anticipated leave taken in excess of an employee's entitlement at the time of cessation of employment may be deducted from the employee's final pay. - 16.4 Where an employee is suffering from a minor illness or communicable disease which could have a detrimental effect on the patients in the employees care the employer may at its discretion:

+- 16.4.1 Place the employee on suitable alternative duties; or - 16.4.2 Direct the employee to take leave on payment at base rates (T1 only) for not more than 8 days in any one year, in addition to the normal entitlement to sick leave.